 - Here's the key idea.
 Mansa Musa of the Mali Empire is widely regarded as the richest individual in history, illustrating Africa’s deep economic and political sophistication.

-- Here is the core takeaway.
+- Finally, the core takeaway.
 Just before the age of colonial slavery, the richest person in history was African.
 In the 14th century, Mansa Musa controlled vast gold and salt networks.
 During his famous pilgrimage to Mecca, he gave away so much gold that entire regional economies destabilized.
 His wealth wasn’t legend.
 It was recorded, measured, and felt across continents.

 That History FAQ,